Syudagye/Syudagye/README.md

 # Hey :3

-I'm a french degenerate IT student who found a better profile picture *(and it's home-made, and it's cool, don't say otherwise >:3)*.
+I'm a french degenerate IT student who found a better profile picture *(i made it myself, and it's not that bad...)*.

 ## Main projects

-*none for now, sadly ;w;*
+*TODO: Fin a main project*

 ## Currently contributing to